close

 There are things in life as humans that we do naturally: lie, gossip, etc. Like those things we do, we also tend to think of ourselves as good people.
 But are we doing the best we can as a human race?
 Sviatoslav Richter from “Two Ruminations On a Homeless Brother” and “Tun Lin was Trapped for 11 Years on a Slave Ship.
 Now He’s Fighting to End Slavery,” are both pointing out the humanistic error of apathy using rhetorical devices.
 Both also encourage critical thinking of empathy.
 On the other hand, Sviatoslav Richter focuses more on evoking empathy, while Tun Lin concentrates on arousing action.

 As outsiders, it is hard to find empathy for others that are in situations that we are not dealing with, so some of us turn to apathy instead.
-In Sviatoslav Richter David Means highlights this apathy in his text by using dialogism, taking the thoughts of the people passing the homeless man.
-Means is suggesting that people from the outside looking in look at being homeless “as a way of escaping responsibilities, dodging them for the poetic stance of being the odd homeless gent.”
+In Sviatoslav Richter, David Means highlights this apathy in his text by using dialogism, taking the thoughts of the people passing the homeless man.
+Means suggests that people from the outside looking in view homelessness “as a way of escaping responsibilities, dodging them for the poetic stance of being the odd homeless gent.”
 What would be poetic about living on the streets and living day by day eating food from dumpsters?
 These aren’t individuals who are minimalistic and are trying to spread their message of an easier way to live.
-A 2015 study researched the link between homelessness and mental illness and it found that 25% of the homeless individuals showed signs of severe mental illness and 45% showed signs of less severe mental illness.
-Other factors play a role in homelessness, mental illness, divorce, and job loss.
+A 2015 study researched the link between homelessness and mental illness and found that 25% of homeless individuals showed signs of severe mental illness and 45% showed signs of less severe mental illness.
+Other factors play a role in homelessness, such as mental illness, divorce, and job loss.
 To ignore these factors and to treat every homeless person as if they are just trying to “dodge responsibilities,” is very callous.

 Get a custom paper now from our expert writers.